-- pandemic led to the suspension of the program; thereby reducing inspections.
+- In CY 2020 and 2021, the COVID-19 pandemic led to the suspension of the program; thereby reducing inspections.
 The program suspension extended through the beginning of CY 2022, reducing the available inspection window from approximately nine months to five months.
 The outcome was a backlog in inspections. - In CY 2021, ongoing staffing challenges within both the Operations and Fire Prevention Divisions allowed for only certain state-mandated annual 'maintenance' fire inspections to be performed.
 These inspections were typically high-risk occupancies with greater probability of life safety hazards or vulnerable occupant populations such as educational, institutional or high-rise facilities.